 There are two formal names for food/milk allergies

 But his symptoms persisted and we learned he had a condition known as FPIES (Food Protein-Induced Enterocolitis Syndrome).
-Another, similar condition is called MSPI (Milk/Soy Protein Intolerance).
+A similar condition is called MSPI (Milk/Soy Protein Intolerance).
 This type of food allergy is often overlooked because it is not an immediate reaction.
 The good news about FPIES or MSPI is that it CAN be managed and most children will outgrow the symptoms by the age of 3 to 5.

 How an allergy affects sleep